 Chapel Hill Carrboro Peacemaking Scholarship

-Since 2009, 38 scholarships, each valued at $1,000, have been awarded to local high school seniors who aspire to a career in peacemaking.
+Since 2009, 41 scholarships, each valued between $1,000-$1,200, have been awarded to local high school seniors who aspire to a career in peacemaking.
 Applicants demonstrate their involvement in peacemaking by describing how their activities, studies, and career goals relate to one or more of these six peace-related focus topics:

 • Non-Violent Conflict Resolution (for example, by making lethal force truly a means of last resort, stopping the arms race and arms trading, converting to peace-time economy).